fiha18/Sales_call_transcript_analyser/README.md

      - **Data security**
      - **Support/maintenance costs**
      - **Ease of integration**

-5. **Merging Chuck Summary System Message:**
+5. **Merging Chuck Summary System Message(LLM Strategy = OpenAI):**
-  - The system is set up using the `get_merge_response_system_message` function for chunk responses to be merged in a cohesive, well-structured final summary.
+  - The system is set up using the `get_merge_response_system_message` function for merging chunk responses in a cohesive, well-structured final summary.

 6. **Saving the Summary List:**
    - The final step involves saving the generated summary to a `.txt` file using the `save_summary_file(file_path, summary)` function.
 This allows further analytics, such as querying the summary content for insights or answering user queries based on the call context.